Moe Maestas: Early life and education

 Maestas was born in Albuquerque, New Mexico.
 After graduating from Valley High School, Maestas he moved to Seattle, Washington and worked at El Centro de la Raza as a community organizer.
+Maestas' uncle, Roberto Meastas, was founder and executive director of El Centro.
+Moe's father was NM Hall of Fame sports journalist, Frank Maestas.
+Both were born in Las Vegas, NM.

-He earned a Bachelor of Arts in political science and economics from the University of Washington.
+He earned a Bachelor of Arts in political science and economics from the University of Washington in 1995.
 While attending college, Maestas worked as a sheeter operator at the Stoneway Carton Company.
-Maestas moved back to Albuquerque in 1995 to attend law school, earning a Juris Doctor from the University of New Mexico School of Law.
+Maestas moved back to Albuquerque in 1995 to attend law school, earning a Juris Doctor from the University of New Mexico School of Law in 1998.

 Career

 After graduating from law school, Maestas became an Assistant District Attorney at the Bernalillo County, New Mexico District Attorney's Office, where he prosecuted violent crimes.
 He then opened his own law practice, MoeJustice Law, in 2003.

 In 2022, Maestas was appointed to the New Mexico Senate, succeeding Jacob Candelaria.
 The Bernalillo County Commission selected Marsella Duarte to serve for the remainder of Maestas's House term.
-Because Maestas remained on the ballot for his House district and ran unopposed, the Commission will select another applicant to serve for the 2023 term.
+Because Maestas remained on the ballot for his House district and ran unopposed, the commission will select another applicant to serve for the 2023 term.